AJ-AJ-AJ/rails_bog_app/Bog_React_on_Rails.md

       # use `creature_id` to find the creature in the database and save to variable
       # whitelist params
       # update the creature based on params
-      # redirect to show page for the updated creature
+      # render JSON of updated creature
     end

   end